Hampton & Richmond Borough F.C.: International players

 Lowe became the first player to represent England C while with the Beavers when he was selected to play in the International Challenge Trophy game in Tallinn.
 He was the only member of the squad to be selected from a National League South team.

 In the starting line up, he scored the goal in the 13th minute that took the team to the ICT final against Slovakia in Spring 2017.

 In 2022 Brandon Barzey was selected for the Montserrat national team.
 He made 3 appearances as a substitute for.
 In those appearances Brandon won 2 penalties, which were both converted by Montserrat captain Lyle Taylor.

 In 2023 Forward Connor Kurran-Browne was again selected for the Guyana national team.
 This time making his debut for the Golden Jaguars again Bahamas in a 3–2 win.

+In 2025 winger Carlos Richards joined on loan from Bromley, representing Gibraltar during his time at the Beveree.